Data-Science-Community-SRM/Music-Genre-Classification-System/README.md

 ### GTZAN Model:
 #### Deep Learning Model :
 <p> After pre-processing the dataset, we come to the part where we use concepts of Convolutional Neural Network to build and train a model that classifies the music genre.
-Using the Convolutional Neural Network Model which made use of features such as MFCC's,spectral centroids, extracted features are in features3sec.csv. </p>
+Using the Convolutional Neural Network Model which made use of features such as MFCC's,spectral centroids, extracted features in features3sec.csv. </p>

 #### For the CNN model: